(This article was published on 6 February 2026 and updated on 14 May 2026)

 What’s the impact?

-The new guidance would provide more comprehensive support to apply IFRS S1, IFRS S2 and related SASB industry guidance to a broad range of nature-related topics, such as land use, pollution, resource extraction, water and biodiversity.
+The proposed practice statement is intended to provide more comprehensive support in applying IFRS S1, IFRS S2 and related SASB Standards to a broad range of nature-related topics, such as land use, pollution, resource extraction, water and biodiversity.

-The proposals will take time to develop and, once finalised, will need to be adopted locally to become mandatory.
+The practice statement will take time to develop and, once finalised, will need to be adopted locally to become mandatory.
 An exposure draft is expected in October 2026, to be followed by a period of public consultation and revision.

 Actions for management